svobik7/next-roots/README.md

 // result: '/en/some-slug'
 ```

-> NOTE: It is not required to have all possible rules injected in every page so that if your current page is `cs:auth/signup` you have access to all `cs` rules and to all `auth/signup` rules with different locale.
+> NOTE: It is not practical to have all possible rules injected into every page because it makes page bundle size bigger in large applications.
+Therefore if your current page is `cs:auth/signup` you have access only to `cs` rules and to `auth/signup` rules with a different locale.

 ### useRootMeta

-Provides api to read static meta data attached current page or its mutations.
+Provides API to read static metadata attached current page or its mutations.

 Example usage: